 We’ve learned what it is to be in ‘close confines’ while parking in RV parks and campgrounds.
 Unlike living in S&B’s where we (collectively speaking) could play our music a little louder, swear like sailors, or stink up your yard by cooking bad meat (not that ‘we’ve’ done those things…just being hypothetical), we have to mind our manners a bit more.
 Sometimes, we are parked in like sardines jam-packed in a tiny square can; awning to awning and so close that you can whisper ‘please pass the Grey Poupon’, hear the neighbor’s squabble or um…’other things’.

-- BE FRIENDLY – Don’t be a grouch!
-Nine times out of ten, RVers and Campers are there to have fun.
+Don’t be a grouch!
+Nine times out of ten, RVers and Campers are there to have fun, be sociable and to meet others.
 Smile, wave and make yourself approachable.
 You’re smile or wave could be the only one your neighbor sees all day.

-- NO REV ZONE – If you have motorized adventure toys like us, we certainly appreciate needing to ‘warm up’ your motorcycles, razors and ATV’s but only run your engines for just a couple minutes and then get the heck out of there.
+If you have motorized adventure toys like us, we certainly appreciate needing to warm up your motorcycles, razors and ATV’s engines but only for just a couple minute.
 Likewise, don’t allow your diesel engines (motorhomes and dually trucks) idle for more than a few minutes.
 Not only is the sound nauseating but so are those exhaust fumes.

 Oh, and Campgrounds, RV Parks and Resorts have arrival and departure times for a reason.
 Don’t make incoming RVers or Campers wait for their site because of your poor planning.
 Likewise, do not arrive unannounced before check-in time unless you’ve made prior arrangements with the RV Park or Campground staff.
 The staff and volunteers need time to clean and patrol the site before the next guest arrives.